 This contract meets the definition of an insurance contract in IFRS 4 Insurance Contracts, but is within the scope of IFRS 9 Financial Instruments, because it also meets the definition of a financial guarantee contract in IFRS 9.
-If an issuer has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the issuer may elect to apply either IFRS 4 or IFRS 9 to such financial guarantee contracts.
+If an issuer has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts.
 IFRS 4 permits the issuer to continue its existing accounting policies for insurance contracts if specified minimum requirements are satisfied.
 IFRS 4 also permits changes in accounting policies that meet specified criteria.
 The following is an example of an accounting policy that IFRS 4 permits and that also complies with the requirements in IFRS 9 for financial guarantee contracts within the scope of IFRS 9.